Program Instructors

 John Nieman

+He is presently Chair of the Advisory Committee for Clinical Studies and Associate Director of Career Services at the newly-formed Kenneth F. Kahn School of Law at High Point University.
+He is also a commissioner of the Indigent Defense Services Commission.
 He has been teaching criminal law, family law, contracts, torts, and property law to paralegals since 1995.
 He was formerly on the faculty of the North Carolina Conference of District Attorneys, where he taught trial advocacy and evidence and co-created the evidence curriculum.

 He has lectured at UNC-Chapel Hill, Duke University, Guilford College, Greensboro College, Elon School of Law, and numerous Continuing Legal Education programs on a variety of topics including legal ethics, court systems, and negotiations.